IQSS/askdataverse/askdata/README.md

 * `fileId` is the internal identifier in the Dataverse database

-## Adding AskDataverse as an external tool
+## Adding AskData as an external tool

 First, download [askdata.json](askdata.json)